Design

 Essential Thumbnail Design Principles

-1. High Contrast and Bold Colors
+1. High Contrast and Bold Colours

 2. Readable Text and Typography